Soyandroid/bemanitools/doc/iidxhook/README.md

 When building kactools, independent packages are created for each set of games which are ready to be dropped on top of vanilla AC data dumps.
-We recommend using prestine dumps to avoid any conflicts with other hardcoded hacks or binary patches.
+We recommend using pristine dumps to avoid any conflicts with other hardcoded hacks or binary patches.

 # How to run